“We are what we eat”? or “We are what we buy”?

 Although a healthier alternative to what may be available at the supermarket, we suggest these treats to be eaten sparingly as they don’t promote good health if consumed too often.

-The recipes listed are suggestions only, which will hopefully provide you with some ideas and give a bit of variety to your diet.
+The recipes listed are suggestions only, which will hopefully provide you with some ideas and add a bit of variety to your diet.

 *We also offer personalised dietary consultations with Greg Fitzgerald should you have any health concerns and need to follow a more restricted diet. (see Contact us)